c3lang/c3-web/src/content/docs/Language Common/memory.md

 }; // s and list are freed here, because they used temp memory
 ```

-Because of the usefulness of the temp allocator idiom, there are often temp allocator versions of many functions:
+Because of the usefulness of the temp allocator idiom, there are often temp allocator versions of functions, prefixed "t" or "temp_":

 ```c3
 @pool()